Full Name: Rachel Carson

 She was posthumously awarded the Presidential Medal of Freedom by Jimmy Carter.

-- 1962-09-27 Rachel Carson publishes 'Silent Spring' about the deleterious impacts pesticide use in the US on the environment
+- 1962-09-27 Rachel Carson publishes 'Silent Spring' about the deleterious impacts of pesticide use in the US on the environment